 Sahar, the African lion, said “nope” to my selfie.
 Founded in 1868, Lincoln Park Zoo is one of the few zoos in the United States that offers free admission to the public.
 The Kovler Lion House, located in the center and near the entrance of the zoo, was first built in 1912 and was renovated in 1992.
 Growing up, Lincoln Park Zoo was my family’s favorite place to spend time.
 We would spend almost every weekend exploring all the different exhibits.
 There are about 1,100 animals that live here, totaling around 200 species.
 Currently, my favorite exhibit is the Regenstein Small Mammal-Reptile House.

 For our final destination, we drove to Chicago’s north side.
 On the way to Wrigleyville, we got stuck in a thunderstorm, typical Chicago weather!
 Thankfully, the rain cleared out just in time for a sunny selfie.
 As you may know, the Cubs won the 2016 World Series which ended a 108-year World Series drought, the longest occurrence in all major North American sports.
 Go Cubs, Go!
 I have yet to attend a Cubs game at Wrigley Field and would love to experience a concert there this summer.

-// A special thanks you to Jacob for going on this adventure with me //
+// A special Thank You to Jacob for joining me on this adventure //